 About this release

-This release by Public Health Scotland (PHS) and the Scottish Intensive Care Society Audit Group (SICSAG) provides a summary of the activity, quality indicators, interventions and outcomes of critical care services in NHSScotland during 2022.
+This release by Public Health Scotland (PHS) and the Scottish Intensive Care Society Audit Group (SICSAG) provides a summary of the activity, quality indicators, interventions and outcomes of critical care services in NHSScotland during 2023.
+Critical care units are specialist hospital wards for the most severely ill or injured patients.
+They treat patients with a high level of complexity, and this can be in either an Intensive Care Unit (ICU), a combined unit which acts as both an ICU and High Dependency Unit (HDU) or a standalone HDU.

 Main points

-• Units not meeting MSQIs have provided a summary of how they plan to achieve these in the coming year.
+• All units not meeting MSQIs have provided a summary of how they plan to achieve these in the coming year.
+This information can be seen in the MSQI section of the annual report.

 Background

-Critical care units are specialist hospital wards for the most severely ill or injured patients.
-They treat patients with a high level of complexity.
-This audit includes all ICUs and the majority of HDUs in NHSScotland during 2022.
+This audit includes all ICUs and the majority of HDUs in NHSScotland during 2023.

-It is not possible to provide an accurate figure on the number of HDUs due to differing provisions across all specialties and Health Boards.
+It is not possible to provide an accurate figure on the number of HDUs due to differing provisions across all specialties and NHS boards.
 However, it is estimated that more than 95% of all HDUs participated in this audit.
-The audit covers nearly 35,000 patients admitted to critical care units in NHSScotland during 2022.
+The audit covers nearly 35,000 patients admitted to critical care units in NHSScotland during 2023.

 SICSAG aims to improve the quality of care delivered to critical care patients by monitoring and comparing activities and outcomes.
 The audit of critical care is a co-ordinated quality improvement programme which provides data, analysis and feedback to raise standards and continued improvement in patient outcomes.

-Critical care units have provided detailed comments where any MSQIs were not fully met.
-Specific COVID-19-related data are available in the 10 COVID-19 reports published in 2020, 2021 and 2022.
+Critical care units have provided detailed comments where any MSQIs have not been met.

 Further information